bespoek/pie/README.md

-# Kolkata Beerjs

 <img src="https://github.com/beerjs/recife/blob/master/docs/img/icon-beerjs.png" align="left" hspace="10" vspace="6" width="20%">

+# BeerJS: The Kolkata Chapter

-Welcome to BeerJS Bangalore!
+Welcome to BeerJS Kolkata!

-BeerJS Bangalore is a community that expresses its love towards BEER and JS through meetups and hackathons.
+BeerJS Kolkata is a community that expresses its love towards BEER and JS through meetups, hackathons.

 We'd like to create a community where people can share their experiences on technology, discuss trends, frameworks, series, geek world, and enjoy good music, good food and beer all at the same time!